Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 overcomes damage reduction as if its natural weapons and any weapons it wields were good-aligned (see Damage Reduction, above).

+### Humanoid Type
-**Humanoid Type:** A humanoid usually has two arms, two legs, and one head, or a humanlike torso, arms, and a head.
+A humanoid usually has two arms, two legs, and one head, or a humanlike torso, arms, and a head.
 Humanoids have few or no supernatural or extraordinary abilities, but most can speak and usually have well-developed societies.
 They usually are Small or Medium.
 Every